PouyaPouryaie/gitdemo/readme.md

-hello word
+hello

-hi i am change this in stashtest
+I am learning git

+in readme3.md, i write command and add note about that